szelongq/tp/docs/UserGuide.md

 Format: `assignLeave INDEX d/DATE`

-* Assigns a leave to the employee at the specified `INDEX`, while subtracting 1 leave from the employee's leave balance.
+* Assigns a leave to the employee at the specified `INDEX`, while deducting 1 leave from the employee's leave balance.
 * The employee must have **at least 1 leave** in their leave balance.
 * The index refers to the index number shown in the displayed employee list.
 * The index **must be a positive integer** 1, 2, 3, …